c3cbot/legacy-c3cbot/README.md

 Note: `herokuApplication`: Your Heroku application name, NOT URL (this is used for keeping the bot running and don't get flagged as idle) (you can leave this empty if you're not using Heroku)

 ## Metric
-This program will send these things to Metric server (<https://c3c-metric.lequanglam.cf>) (closed source):
+This program will send these things to Metric server (<https://c3c-metric.com>) (closed source):
 - Your external IPv4 or IPv6 address
 - The version you currently running
 - Your system info (amount of RAM, OS type, OS version, CPU arch, CPU load)
 - ID of Facebook/Discord account currently running at (will not shown to everyone by default)

-If you really want to completely disable Metric, set `enableMetric` in `config.json` to `false`. (but I don't recommended you to disable Metric, especially if you're going to run in Heroku)
+If you really want to completely disable Metric, set `enableMetric` in `config.json` to `false`. (but I don't recommended you to disable Metric, especially if you're going to run in Heroku, Metric is used to ping your bot to keep it alive for 18 hours.)

 <span name="Download"></span>
 ## Node.JS download link: